 A good time to arrive is 3:30pm to 4:00pm when the heat of the day is starting to become bearable and the stalls are in various stages of being set up.

-Leaving Bangkok around 11:00am and taking the Dao Khanong exit on the expressway we proceeded along Highway 35 out of Bangkok on a straight road, until we took the ramp to National Hwy No.325/Route 3093.
+Leaving Bangkok around 11:00am and taking the Dao Khanong exit on the expressway we proceeded along Highway 35 out of Bangkok on a straight road for about an hour, until we took the ramp to National Hwy No.325/Route 3093.

 The booking had been made on the internet via the Agoda website a couple of days before.
 We weren't really sure what to expect although it had good reviews from previous guests.

-Baan Imoun is typical of the type of Amphawa homestay accommodation in the area.
-It is located on the banks of the Mae Klong river with sweeping views of the waterway from both the indoor dining and outside seating areas.
+Baan Imoun is typical of the type of Amphawa home stay places in this area.
+It has little cottages located on the banks of the Mae Klong river with sweeping views of the waterway from both the indoor dining and outside seating areas.

 There were a number of rooms in the complex, some had small patios and views up and down the river and a couple of others set back a bit with what is often referred to in guide books as a "garden view".